Improve your early years practice

 There are some key elements in there:

 Another couple of key features are active listening and positive questioning.
-That means that you’re really deeply engaging with what the child is doing or saying on their level, and that you’re asking the right questions (more on that in part two).
+That means that you’re really deeply engaging with what the child is doing or saying on their level, and that you’re asking the right questions.

 Kathy has described Sustained Shared Thinking in the past as ‘those lovely, in-depth conversations that you have with children about anything and everything’.
 But to an outsider, what does that look like in practice?